aryeelab/hichipper/README.md

 virtualenv venv
 source venv/bin/activate
 pip install hichipper
-hichipper —version
+hichipper --version
 ```

 ## Simple usage example<a name="sue"></a>

 The example below uses the test dataset bundled with the **hichipper** package source code.
-Download the package and change to the test directory with:
+Download the package, change to the test directory, and execute the basic working example with:

 ```
 git clone https://github.com/aryeelab/hichipper.git
 cd hichipper/tests
+hichipper --out output1 example.yaml
 ```

+Here's a more detailed description of what just happened.
+First, we had to create a sample description file that specifies how peaks are to be inferred (in this example, they are pre-specified from a ChIP-Seq experiment).
+Next, one must specify the location of a restriction fragment file.
+Finally, a path to the HiC-Pro output folder must be designated.
+These are encoded
+through the `peaks`, `resfrags`, and `hicpro_output` variables that will be parsed from the `.yaml` format.

 1. Create a sample description file:

-  Sample description files can be created with the `.yaml` format.
+  Description files can be created with the `.yaml` format.

   **Processing `.yaml` format**